Pricing

 Anthropic API and Console

-Use API or Console billing when Claude Code usage should be tracked and capped through Anthropic developer-platform billing.
+Use API or Console billing when Claude Code usage should be tracked through Anthropic developer-platform billing, with Sonnet 5 as the current lower-cost agentic route.

 Best for: Platform teams, automation, and organizations that need API-key billing, Console reporting, or workspace spend limits.